 Living without alcohol can seem like an impossible feat, especially when you are trying to quit.
-Hope can seem to be an Olympic distance away from your grasp and life without alcohol can appear to fade from sight more and more each day.
+Hope can seem to be an Olympic distance away from your grasp, and life without alcohol can appear to fade from sight more and more each day.
 Luckily, if you feel this way, your vision of hope and recovery is closer than you may think.

 There are exceptional amounts of alcoholism coping strategies available for anyone battling alcohol addiction.
 Although it may seem out of reach, every effort put forth toward rehabilitation changes your mindset.
-Your way of thinking can change from failing to achieve sobriety to looking in your “side view mirror” and noticing that recovery is much closer than it seems.

 Understanding The Effects of Alcohol Use Disorder

 Although bodily effects are not usually the first thought in mind when someone is diagnosed with Alcohol Use Disorder, understanding how over-drinking can affect the human body can give perspective for what can happen if binge drinking continues.
 For chronic drinkers, the National Institute on Alcohol Abuse and Alcoholism states they “are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink too much.
-Regardless how severe a person drinks, the most commonly known area to be affected by drinking is the liver”.
+Regardless of how severe a person drinks, the most commonly known area to be affected by drinking is the liver”.

 The brain is also affected, thus altering the external and internal body and its functions.
 Mood changes, digestive system malfunctions due to an inflamed pancreas, and irregular heartbeats can happen.
 In addition, there is a higher possibility of high blood pressure problems and stroke.